Bubble Tea Shop Mistakes To Avoid

 2. Being Reactive Instead of Proactive

-Far too many businesses make the mistake of allowing things to be “good enough” until a problem arises.
+One of the biggest Bubble Tea Shop Mistakes is allowing things to be “good enough” until a problem arises.

 Then, they react by making knee-jerk changes to try to resolve the problem.
 Spend some time trying to surprise and delight your customers proactively instead!